 The problem is your mindset.
 It’s the mindset of the worker from the nineteenth century.
 Someone who toils all day and is still dirty and hungry.
 Think about it: We’re in the 21st century!

 Automation is not just about the manufacturing process.
 With computers and the Internet you can automate almost everything.
 At least you have tools to make everything easier.

 As a worker you are serving the tools not the other way around.
 You have to keep them running like the assembly line in the factory.

 It’s not the tools that assist you, you assist the tools.
 For web designers Photoshop is the assembly line.
 For bloggers WordPress is the assembly line.
 For SEO people Google Analytics is the assembly line.

-Now let’s compare it to the entrepreneur.
+Now let’s compare the worker to the entrepreneur.
 I don’t mean the already rich lazy capitalist living off the fortune made in the distant past.
 Imagine an entrepreneur like yourself.
 Somebody who has no money yet to multiply by itself.
-S/he has a different mindset.
+A true entrepreneur has a different mindset.

 An entrepreneur has an idea.
 S/he then invests time to put in practice.
 S/he may borrow money but let’s assume s/he does not for the sake of simplicity of understanding.
 This person won’t get paid from the start in many cases.